dbpedia/extraction-framework/README.md

 ## QuickStart

-* Running the extraction framework is a relatively complex task which is in details documented in the [advanced QuickStart guide](https://github.com/dbpedia/extraction-framework/blob/master/documentation/quickstart.md).
-The extraction can be also executed using Apache Spark.
-Check the [QuickStart](https://github.com/dbpedia/extraction-framework/blob/master/documentation/extraction-process.md#2-generic-spark-extraction) guide on how to run the extraction using Apache Spark.

-* To run the extraction process same as the DBpedia core team does, you can do using the [MARVIN release bot](https://git.informatik.uni-leipzig.de/dbpedia-assoc/marvin-config).
+Running the extraction framework is a relatively complex task which is in details documented in the [advanced QuickStart guide](https://github.com/dbpedia/extraction-framework/blob/master/documentation/quickstart.md).
+To run the extraction process same as the DBpedia core team does, you can do using the [MARVIN release bot](https://git.informatik.uni-leipzig.de/dbpedia-assoc/marvin-config).
 The MARVIN bot automates the overall extraction process, from downloading the ontology, mappings and Wikipedia dumps, to extraction and post-processing the data.
 ```
 git clone https://git.informatik.uni-leipzig.de/dbpedia-assoc/marvin-config
 cd marvin-config